MrTeigen/PDF-To-MP3-Converter/README.md

 # Linux and Mac

 As the program is written in python and python is included for both linux and mac.
-You can therefore run the program as is, though you might need some of the dependencies:
+You can therefore run the program as is, though you will need these dependencies:
 - customtkinter 5.1.2
 - PyPDF2 3.0.1
 - pyttsx3 2.90<br>